-- 4. Wash with tap water. - 5.
-Flood the smear with Gram's lodine.
-Allow it to remain for 1 minute. - 6.
-Decolourize with Gram's Decolorizer until the blue dye no longer flows from the smear. - 7.
+- 6. Decolorize with Gram's Decolorizer until the blue dye no longer flows from the smear. - 7.
 Wash with tap water. - 8.
 Counter stain with 0.5% w/v Safranin for 30 seconds and rinse off with water. - 9.
 Wash with tap water. - 10.
 Allow the slide to air dry or blot dry between sheets of clean bibulous paper and examine under oil immersion objective lens.